emilydolson/phylotrackpy/README.md

 ## High level usage

-There are four main steps in using phylotrackpy:
+There are three main steps to tracking a phylogeny using phylotrackpy:

 - [Construct a `Systematics` object](https://phylotrackpy.readthedocs.io/en/latest/#creating-a-systematics-object)
 - [Notify the systematics object whenever anything is born](https://phylotrackpy.readthedocs.io/en/latest/#notifying-the-systematics-object-of-births)
 - [Notify the systematics object whenever anything dies](https://phylotrackpy.readthedocs.io/en/latest/#notifying-the-systematics-object-of-deaths)

+You may also want to:

 - [Import and export data](https://phylotrackpy.readthedocs.io/en/latest/#importing-and-exporting-data)

 For more detailed instructions, see the [documentation](https://phylotrackpy.readthedocs.io/en/latest/)